+Updated: Text Modification (Case 25-029AFDP) to add fence and update lighting standards, April 7, 2025

 VII.
 Subarea Standards

 The following subarea descriptions and development standards by subarea shall be made part of the concept plan and the preliminary development plan for the planned unit development requirements and are further discussed and illustrated in the subarea plan.
 (Figure 11)